Victorwz/awesome_NLP_models/README.md

 - Hidden markov model: sample code for bigram case

-- attention: LSTM with attention mechanism, also the implementation for computing BLEU score
+- Seq2Seq with attention: Sequence-to-Sequence model with attention mechanism, also the implementation for computing BLEU score

-- BiLSTM with CRF inference layer: a tagger based on BiLSTM with CRF inference layer, also the implementation for Viterbi algorithm
+- BiLSTM with CRF inference layer: a tagger based on BiLSTM with CRF inference layer